 Some clogs had a vertical row of three crosses which symbolized Amsterdam.
 The iconic windmills and dappled white and black cows were painted on some clogs.
 Women’s shoes had more elaborate decoration.
 In the past, young Dutchmen presented a pair of handcrafted and decorated clogs to his fiance during the courtship.

-Apart from Gouda cheese and clogs, the farmhouse also showcased key-chains with tiny clogs and typical Dutch souvenirs like Delft Blue pottery.
+The farmhouse also showcased key-chains with tiny clogs and typical Dutch souvenirs like Delft Blue pottery.
 There were white and blue figures of a little boy and girl poised for a kiss, decorative plates with pictures of rural landscapes and windmills.

 Delft Blue Pottery